DrShahinstein/whatsapp-cli/README.md

 Next message will be delivered in 0:02:50
 ```

-The delivery of a message means that the CLI is going to open up whatsapp-web on your default browser and deliver your message after some seconds.
+The delivery of a message means that the CLI is going to open up whatsapp-web on your default browser and deliver your message after 10 seconds.

 ## Build